flutter/packages/packages/url_launcher/url_launcher_web/README.md

 Even if a user triggers a launch through a button click, if there is a delay due to awaiting a Future before the launch, the browser may still block it.
 This is because the browser might perceive the launch as not being a direct result of user interaction, particularly if the Future takes too long to complete.

-In such cases, you can use the `webOnlyWindowName` parameter, setting it to "_self", to open the URL within the current tab.
+In such cases, you can use the `webOnlyWindowName` parameter, setting it to `_self`, to open the URL within the current tab.
 Another approach is to ensure that the `uri` is synchronously ready.

 Read more: MDN > [Transient activation](https://developer.mozilla.org/en-US/docs/Glossary/Transient_activation).